RyanGaudion/COM528-Assignment1/documentation/designDoc.md

 Each week during our planning meeting we will update the state of all tasks, add any additional tasks to the backlog and then assign tasks for the next sprint.

 Due to the fact that we have a short timeline for this project our task board is really important in visualising how much work is left to complete as well as the progress of work during a week.
 It will allow us to see our "burndown rate" - how much work we are going through per week and will also allow us to speed up development if we are falling behind our deadline.

-### Class and Robustness Diagrams

-Robustness diagrams describe the system usage in the context of the object model.
-This allows for a clear and unambiguous explanation on how the model, its classes, and the operational processes work within the application.
-In order to create a robustness diagram, one must first identify the main classes, abstractions and objects, that will be used.
-Once identified and the use case is understood, the robustness diagram is created; Creating a technical overview and explanation on the use of the application.

 [1]: "https://www.oracle.com/java/technologies/javase/codeconventions-namingconventions.html"